api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

 Proposals are an important part of DAO governance and can be used to fund DAO projects or ratify DAO level decisions like updating the stake target.

-Creating a proposal involves the following steps:
+Creating a proposal is a process:

 1. (Recommended) Promote your idea and gather feedback on the API3 forum using a [sentiment check post](https://forum.api3.org/t/sentiment-check-template/56).